 - Information kept in all files:

-- Student’s current advising record (and grade reports).
+- Student’s current and grade past reports.

-- Student’s program slips, and Drop/Add forms which include the signature of the Dean or show that a “W” was processed.
+- Student’s program slips, and Drop/Add forms which include the signature of the dean or show that a “W” was processed.

 - Student’s application to the University of Rochester, including high school record, and College Board scores when available.